 - Comply with laws and regulations or for hospital accreditation purposes.

-Ochsner may remove information that identifies you from this set of medical information so others may use it to study healthcare and healthcare delivery without recognizing the specific patients.
+Ochsner and its authorized vendors may remove information that identifies you from your medical information and share this de-identified information with others who may use it to study healthcare and healthcare delivery, among other things.

 Treatment Alternatives.
 Ochsner may use and disclose your medical information to tell you about or recommend possible treatment options or alternatives that may be of interest to you.